everydayseries/ES-OS-Projects/README.md

 📚 An Alphabet Teacher for Kids 🌟 [AlphaBets](https://everydayseries.github.io/ES-OS-Projects/docs/index.html)

+🖥️ Shell script modifies your terminal behavior based on the type of project directory you're in (Python 🐍 or Node.js 🟢)

 🗒 A tool to summarize daily messages on WhatsApp groups.

 📚 A tool which can act as an engaging Hindi novel writer